pyOpenSci/software-peer-review/how-to/onboarding-guide.md

 :::{note}
 We have a bi-weekly cron job that parses through existing issues and grabs the names of editors, reviewers and authors.
 However, if you want the editors name to be listed on the website prior to a review beginning and/or sooner than the cron job might pick up their name, then we suggest that you add their name, and GitHub username and title to the contributors.yml file through a pull request.

-You do not need to fill out all of the elements of the YAML file - only the name, github user field and the `editorial_board: true` key:value pair.
+You do not need to fill out all of the elements of the YAML file - only the name, GitHub user field and the `editorial_board: true` key:value pair.

 :::